nmiodice/dash/README.md

 #dash -- bookmarks for your terminal
 Dash is a simple to use tool that allows you to bookmark certain directories that you use in your terminal.
 We call these bookmarks a `dash`.

-When you save a `dash`, the script will automatically save the followign environment variables: `PATH, SHELL, LSCOLORS, USER, CLICOLOR, PS1, LOGNAME, HOME, PWD`.
+When you save a `dash`, the script will automatically save the followign environment variables: `PWD`.
 You can override which variables are saved, making it simple to customize your `dash` environments even further!